 Hydraulic disc brakes allow you to ride faster.
 This is possible because they allow you to stop faster.
 You can wait longer to begin braking before going into a turn.
 For example, instead of starting braking 40 feet before a turn, maybe you can start braking 30 feet ahead.
 This allows you to maintain a higher average speed.
 This is important for competitive riding.

 With mechanical disc brakes, you have to start braking a bit sooner because the brakes can’t stop you quite as fast.
 This slightly reduces your average speed.
-For most riders, the difference in speed is insignificant.
+For most riders, there isn’t a major difference in speed.

 Hydraulic disc brakes are easier on the hands because they take very little force to apply and modulate.
 They are so sensitive that you can brake with one finger.
 This allows you to tackle a multi mile long descent down a steep mountain pass without your hand getting tired.
 It’s also great for certain types of mountain biking where you have to brake hard and frequently.
 Your hand won’t cramp up or go numb from braking.